Documentation

 Ways to Create and Run a New Project

-If you create a project outside an IDE, you need to import it into the IDE.
+If you create a project outside an IDE, you’ll have to import it into one.
 During development, you can run the project with a Maven target, depending on the technology stack you’re using.
-After you have the project in your IDE, you can run or debug it.
+After you have the project in your IDE, you can then develop, run, or debug it.